swapnil604/wildwing-icicle/README.md

 ## Citation
-If you use this repo in your work, please use this citation:
+If you use this repo in your work, please cite the software:
 ```
 @software{wildwing2024
   author={Jenna Kline and Kevyn Irizarry and Alison Zhong},